-6: Start Switch
+8: Start Switch

 The Start switch turns the vehicle electrical control system ON.
 This switch may or may not require a key to operate.
 Rotate the switch clockwise to turn the vehicle system "ON" and counterclockwise to turn the vehicle system "OFF".
+The vehicle will not run when in the OFF position.

-The switch should be in the "OFF" position whenever the operator leaves the operator's platform.
+The switch should be in the "OFF" position whenever the operator leaves the driver's seat.